Keyboard11ZNN/keyboard11znn.github.io/source/ideabox/0003-exceptions.rst

 This is superficially similar to Unwinding Tables, to the best of my understanding, but is way dumber in the setup.

 #.
-Find a sequence of data which will never appear in compiled code.
+Find a sequence of bytes which will never appear in compiled code.
    Something involving defined illegal opcodes is ideal.
 #.
 Compile the code mostly as if a marker convention was in place.
    Separate the blocks used exclusively in exception-thrown path